3. Assessment of Taught Schemes

 Retrieval of Failure

 (ii) Senate Examination Board will consider and confirm all results for taught schemes.
 The University will appoint an External Reviewer, an experienced member of Registry staff at another university, to oversee the operation of Boards.
-Senate Examination Board is chaired by a Pro Vice-Chancellor or nominee.
+The Senate Examination Board is chaired by a Pro Vice-Chancellor unless the PVC delegates this responsibility to a member of Academic Board

 Meetings of Departmental Examination Boards

-32. Each Examination Board shall normally meet in Aberystwyth as and when required to consider the students' performance and to make decisions on termination of study, progression and recommendations on award of degrees or intermediate awards as appropriate.
+35. Each Examination Board shall normally meet via MS Teams or in Aberystwyth as and when required (see para 31 above) to consider the students' performance and to make decisions on termination of study, progression and recommendations on award of degrees or intermediate awards as appropriate.
 The latest date by which Examination Boards must meet in any session shall be determined by the Senate.

-33. In the unexplained absence of any examiner from a meeting, the Chair shall take such steps as he/she thinks fit for the due performance of the business of the meeting, and may adjourn it for that purpose.
+36. In the unexplained absence of any examiner from a meeting, the Chair shall take such steps as they think fit for the due performance of the business of the meeting, and may adjourn it for that purpose.
 If the Chair is absent, the Examining Board shall appoint one of its members to the Chair.

-34. During Semester One, the external examiner(s) shall perform all the tasks normally associated with examining such as the approval of examination papers.
-The external examiner(s) will not be required to attend Examination Board meetings but may do so if he or she wishes.
+37. During Semester One, the external examiner(s) shall perform all the tasks normally associated with examining such as the approval of examination papers.
+The external examiner(s) will not be required to attend Examination Board meetings but may do so if they wish.
 Consultation shall take place by correspondence or other appropriate means.
 The external examiner(s) shall attend Examination Board meetings and perform all functions normally associated with examining in Semester Two.

 Procedure for allocating a mark for mislaid or lost work

-46. In the event that the missing assessment is the entire assessment for the module, the student will be allocated a module mark equal to his/her weighted average taken from all modules completed at the same level, at the end of the session.
+49. In the event that the missing assessment is the entire assessment for the module, the student will be allocated a module mark equal to their weighted average taken from all modules completed at the same level, at the end of the session.

 Procedure for allocating a mark for completion of incorrect assessment

-51. In the event that a student has been assessed on the wrong question(s), owing to an administrative error on the part of the University, the student will be provided with a substitute mark based upon their performance in other assessments:
+54. In the event that a student has been assessed on the wrong question(s), owing to an administrative error on the part of the University, the student will be provided with a substitute mark based upon their performance in other assessments.

-52. In the event that the affected question is the only question for an assessment (e.g. one question of an examination question paper), the student will be allocated a mark equal to his/her weighted average taken from all modules completed in that semester.
+55. In the event that the affected question is the only question for an assessment (e.g. one question of an examination question paper), the student will be allocated a mark equal to their weighted average taken from all modules completed in that semester.

 3.8 Special Circumstances and Reasonable Adjustments